… or why u not work !?

 I usually remove chips from their respective sockets before cleaning … and surely I did it this time too … however, I had to remove all sockets instead of chips only.
 Here is why …

-Next step was to get video signal through monitor output.
+Next step was to get a video signal through monitor output.

-I was assuming that video output quality will be much better.
+I was assuming that the video output quality will be much better.

 The only output I’ve got was a distorted mess on the screen.

 I’ve started digging a bit and found out that there are quite a few manufacturing mistakes.
 That surprised me a bit but let’s get to details.

 It turned out that on rev.3 mainboards, very often transistors are soldered on in a wrong way (emitter and collector swapped).

 Looks like guys in Amstrad had a lot of transistor suppliers and got kinda lost in it 😀

 In my case, transistors TR4, TR5, TR7, and TR8 had to be resoldered.